Exercise 4.2 Manage Files and Folders with Commands

 Enter the following words in the file on separate lines.
 Press Return at the end of each line.

 Press and hold the Control key and press and release X (Control-X) to quit nano.

-nano saves your file and exits, returning you to the prompt.
+nano saves your file in the Documents folder inside your home folder, or ~/Documents, and exits, returning you to the prompt.